 This \emph{variation} of $S_j$ measures the area of the traversed surface (taking into account absolute multiplicity) and in dislocation theory corresponds to a simplified version of the dissipation.
 Furthermore, by appealing to a more refined argument, one can also get an $\Lrm^\infty$-estimate for the slices, namely

 where $C > 0$ depends only on $k$, $d$, and $K$.
-The Space-Time Connectivity Theorem is a crucial ingredient in the existence theorem for the fully nonlinear system of discrete dislocation motion and its plastic effects, which was proved in~\cite[Theorem 5.1]{Rindler25}.
-In particular, the uniform $\Lrm^\infty$-estimate is crucial to ensure that intermediate dislocations have finite length, without which these trajectories would be physically inadmissible.
+The Space-Time Connectivity Theorem is a key ingredient in the existence theorem~\cite[Theorem 5.1]{Rindler25} for the fully nonlinear system of discrete dislocation motion and its plastic effects.
+In particular, the uniform $\Lrm^\infty$-estimate is crucial as it ensures that intermediate dislocations have finite length, without which these trajectories would be physically inadmissible.

 However, in real crystalline materials, the amount of dislocations is usually very large; for example, the total length of all dislocation lines in well-annealed metals is on the order of $10^{7}$ to $10^{8}$ cm per cm$^{3}$ (see~\cite{HullBacon11book}).
 To model the motion of many dislocations effectively, a possible approach is to describe them as a \emph{field}.
-In~\cite{BonicattoRindler24?}, a \emph{dislocation field} is modelled as a boundaryless \emph{normal} 1-current, and an existence result for linear elastoplastic evolutions of these fields is established by means of a discrete-to-continuum homogenisation procedure.
-This requires one to establish a suitable Space-Time Connectivity Theorem for \emph{normal} currents, which is the main goal of the present paper.
+In fact, one can model a \emph{dislocation field} using boundaryless \emph{normal} 1-currents, but existence results for elastoplastic evolutions of these fields require one to establish a suitable Space-Time Connectivity Theorem for \emph{normal} currents, which is the main goal of the present paper.
 This goal is realised in Theorem~\ref{tm:Equivalence}.

 We shall now discuss a few reasons why this result is more subtle than the corresponding result for integral currents described above.
 First notice that the statement of the Integral Connectivity Theorem above would fail if we were to directly replace integral currents with normal currents without further adjustments.
 To see this, let $K \subset \R^{2}$ be an annulus and set $T_{j} := j^{-1}R$ for $j \in \N$, where $R \in \Irm_{1}(K)$ is a boundaryless integral $1$-current that loops around the hole of $K$.
 Then $T_{j} \wkto 0$ but there is no $R_{j} \in \Nrm_{2}(K)$ with $\partial R_{j} = T_{j}$.
-However, if we ensure that this behaviour does not occur by assuming that $T-T_{j}$ eventually belongs to the same homology class, then one can observe a positive result:
+However, if one ensures that this behaviour does not occur by assuming that $T_{j}$ eventually belongs to the same homology class as $T$, then one can observe a positive result: